dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 {{site.alert.note}}
-  To prevent accidental publication to [pub.dev]({{site.pub}}) when working on private package it is a good idea to specify this early in the development.
+  To prevent accidental publication to [pub.dev]({{site.pub}}) when working on a private package, it's a good idea to specify this early in the development.
 {{site.alert.end}}

 To prepare a package for publishing to `https://dart-packages.example.com`,